gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - Plugin implementation classes are not visible to build script (or to anything else)
 - Plugin cannot access classes from core Gradle plugins
 - Plugin can access classes from Gradle API
+- Plugin resolution fails when --offline is specified

 ### Open questions